 I first visited Cusco’s now world-famous Rainbow Mountain about four years ago.
 At the time, it had just been recently discovered.
 Something like that doesn’t stay hidden for long, though.
 It has easily become Cusco’s most popular day trip, and one that often sets travelers up for disappointment.
 Don’t get me wrong, I had an incredible time at Vinicunca (Rainbow Mountain).
 The hike is gorgeous, although difficult, especially if one has not adjusted properly to the altitude.
 However, a mixture of volatile weather conditions, high altitudes, and severe over-tourism can lead to a less-than-pleasant experience these days.

 With nothing else to do, I decided to go for it.
-The pick-up time of 6:30 AM was much more manageable than the 3:30-4 AM pick-up that most people get for Vinicunca.

 What To Bring For Palccoyo